-Williams was one of only four undrafted rookies to earn a spot on the active roster out of training camp.
-He saw early action on special teams and then spent two months on the practice squad before returning to the active roster for the final seven games.
-For the most part, his playing time was limited to special teams, but in the Bolts 2015 regular-season finale at Denver, Williams was called upon to play wide receiver and he caught his first NFL pass for an 80-yard touchdown on Jan.
-3 at Sports Authority Field.
-It tied for the 11th-longest catch in franchise history and it was the longest first catch by a player in franchise history.
+Williams originally joined the Chargers in 2015 and as an undrafted rookie from Western Oregon.
+He was one of only four undrafted rookies to earn a spot on the active roster out of training camp.
+Early on, Williams saw action on special teams before spending two months on the practice squad until he returned to the active roster for the final seven games.
+For the most part, his playing time was limited to special teams, but in the Bolts 2015 regular-season finale at Denver, Williams was called upon to play wide receiver, and he caught his first NFL pass for an 80-yard touchdown on Jan.
+3 at Sports Authority Field at Mile High.
+It tied for the 11th-longest catch in franchise history, and it was the longest first catch by a player in team annals.
 It was also the longest first catch by any player in the NFL since 2008.

-Williams is the first player from Western Oregon, located in Monmouth, Oregon, to play for the Chargers.
-In fact Western Oregon was so small that Williams actually had to hold his pre-draft Pro Day at Oregon State University’s campus in Corvallis, some 20-plus miles from Monmouth.
-Williams was a three-time first-team All-Great Northwest Athletic Conference at WOU and he finished his career as the school’s all-time leader with 165 catches, good for 2,792 yards and 21 touchdowns.
+Williams is the first player from Western Oregon, located in Monmouth, Ore., to play for the Chargers.
+In fact, Western Oregon was so small that Williams had to hold his pre-draft Pro Day at Oregon State University in Corvallis, Ore., some 20-plus miles from Monmouth.
+Williams was a three-time first-team All-Great Northwest Athletic Conference at WOU, and he finished his career as the school’s all-time leader with 165 catches, good for 2,792 yards and 21 touchdowns.
 Williams was also the 200-meter champion at the GNAC’s 2014 Outdoor Track and Field Championships.

 Williams’ brother, R.J., also played at Western Oregon.
 He and Tyrell were teammates though R.J. played cornerback for the Wolves.
 He now works for Nike in their social media department.
 The boys’ father, Raymond, played football at the Oregon Institute of Technology.
-And younger sister, Peighton, attends Cascade High School where she competes in basketball, volleyball and track.
+Younger sister, Peighton, attends Cascade High School where she competes in basketball, volleyball, and track.

 TRANSACTION HISTORY: Signed with Chargers May 15...waived Sept.
 19...re-signed to Chargers’ practice squad, Sept.
 22...re-signed to active roster, Nov.
 21.